Old Age Security: Legal foundation

-Old Age Security (OAS) is a monthly payment available to qualifying citizens and permanent residents of Canada who are 65 years old and older.
-Authorized by Section 94A of the Constitution Act of 1867, the program is defined by the Old Age Security Act (R.S.C., 1985, c.
+Old Age Security (OAS) is a monthly basic income available to qualifying citizens and permanent residents of Canada who are 65 years old and older.
+Authorized by section 94A of the Constitution Act, 1867, the program is defined by the Old Age Security Act (R.S.C., 1985, c.
 O-9).
 Implementation is the responsibility of the Minister of Employment and Social Development (ESDC).
 Administration is performed by Service Canada through offices across Canada.